|

 -

 The Anchor Inn DY11 5YL; Tel 01562 8509 254; website Small, friendly, cosy pub.
 Very popular and I guess many of the people are regulars.
 Well-known for the quality of their ales and filling cobs.
 In 2010 Good Beer Guide.
-Parking is difficult, unfortunately.
+Parking is very difficult, unfortunately.

 Beer: